kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 ## The build-kyma-installer.sh script

-Installer is application based on a [Kubernetes operator](https://coreos.com/operators/).
-Its purpose is to install Helm charts defined in the `installation` Custom Resource.
+Installer is an application based on a [Kubernetes operator](https://coreos.com/operators/).
+Its purpose is to install Helm charts defined in the Installation custom resource.
 Kyma-Installer is a Docker image that bundles Installer binary with Kyma charts.

 The `installation/scripts/build-kyma-installer.sh` script extracts Kyma-Installer image name from the `installer.yaml` deployment file and uses it to build a Docker image inside Minikube.
-This image contains local Kyma sources from `resources` folder.
+This image contains local Kyma sources from the `resources` folder.

->**NOTE:** For Kyma-Installer Docker image details, refer to the `kyma-installer/kyma.Dockerfile` file.
+>**NOTE:** For the Kyma-Installer Docker image details, refer to the `kyma-installer/kyma.Dockerfile` file.

 ## The generate-local-config.sh script

+The `generate-local-config.sh` script configures optional sub-components.
+At the moment only Azure-Broker is optional sub-component of the `core` deployment.

 The Azure-Broker sub-component is a part of the `core` deployment that provisions managed services in the Microsoft Azure cloud.
 To enable Azure-Broker, export the following environment variables:
  - AZURE_BROKER_SUBSCRIPTION_ID